elameen37/week3_php_tasks/README.md

 * Your page should send the form to a file called user_data.php, which does the following:

   * Save the user data into a file called userdata.csv
-  * Returns the data submitted to the users using the print_r method.
+  * Returns the data submitted to the users using the print_r method